siran/writing/_posts/2024-01-11-how-to-write-articles-in-markdown-for-substack-and-medium-using-github-pages-atom-rss-feeds.md

 canonical_url: >-
   https://anrodriguez.substack.com/p/how-to-write-articles-in-markdown-for-substack-and-medium-using-github-pages-atom-rss-feedshtml
 ---
-# How to write articles in Markdown for Substack and Medium using GitHub Page's Atom/RSS feed
 It is possible (and not hard) to have all your beautiful articles in plain-text format, backed-up and versioned-controlled.

 If you write online you might find this useful.